 And while launching a blog that lives on your website isn’t necessarily as crucial as the website proper, blog posts are an excellent way to communicate with your customers, announce developments (like sales, updated inventory, or price changes), and establish yourself as an authority in your field.
 Blogs are critical tools for boosting SEO, too, which drives traffic to your site and business.

 So—how can you ensure that those potential customers actually find the link to your website, without having to wade through pages and pages of their Google search results?
 As we mentioned, that’s the job of SEO.

-SEO is a complicated and ever-changing landscape, but you can consult any number of guides for small business SEO that offer simple tips for getting started.
+SEO is a complicated and ever-changing landscape, but you can consult any number of resources for tips to get started.
 You always have the option of hiring an SEO expert, too, if your budget allows.